 \textit{Proposition 3:} Known \ding{172}: The image satisfies the $K$-value gray-world hypothesis, where $K$ is approximately between 80 and 140; Known \ding{173}: The image is of normal light.
 Then, \ding{172} is a statistically necessary condition for \ding{173}.

-\textit{Validation for Proposition 3:} In Table \ref{tab2}, we describe the RGB channel means (i.e., the mean value of each color channel) over several widely-used-datasets, LOL \cite{RetinexNet} and LSRW \cite{Dataset-LSRW}.
-We conclude that: (1) all datasets satisfy the gray-world hypothesis (the channel deviation is also not too large for LSRW (Huawei)-Normal); (2) the channel means of the normal datasets usually lie between 80-140.
-Note (1) and (2) provide the proof of \textit{Proposition 3}.
+\textit{Validation for Proposition 3:} In Table \ref{tab2}, we describe the RGB channel means (i.e., mean value of each color channel) over several widely-used-datasets, LOL \cite{RetinexNet}, LSRW \cite{Dataset-LSRW} and SICE \cite{Dataset-SICE}.
+We conclude that: (1) all datasets satisfy the gray-world hypothesis (the channel deviation is also not too large for LSRW (Huawei)-Normal); (2) the channel means of the normal datasets lie between 80-140.
+Note that (1) and (2) provide the proof of \textit{Proposition 3}.

 For P-regression, the training samples themselves have a degree of contrast (i.e., variation between non-overlapping patches), and based on the self-regression principle, the contrast can be reconstructed after self-regression training, which enables it to generate the texture and structure of the input image more accurately than C-regression.
-In addition, according to \textit{Propositions 2} and \textit{3}, we know the P-regression has the ability to map any color to approach grey, which means the channel means of the output meet the K range (80-140) of the normal-light images.
+In addition, according to the \textit{Propositions 2} and \textit{3}, we know the P-regression has the ability to map any color to approach grey, which means the channel means of the output meet the K range (80-140) of the normal-light images.
 As such, suppose the P-regression further satisfies the gray-world hypothesis and we can use P-regression to get the normal-light output that satisfies all three requirements mentioned in Section \ref{subsubsec:requirments}.
 However, this supposition is valid but not strictly.
 We use the color constancy loss (Eqn.\ref{eqn2}) to measure the satisfaction degree towards the gray-world hypothesis (not applying it to back propagation).
-As the grey curves in Fig.\ref{fig7}(a) show, the overall downward trend suffers from sharp fluctuations.
+As the grey curves in Fig.\ref{fig:Proposition24}(a) show, the overall downward trend suffers from sharp fluctuations.
 Nevertheless, the P-regression can still yield a relatively favorable result.